SiposCristina/GearGenerator.com_automation_code/README.md

 <br>
 <br>
 <br>
 <p>For the “badData.json” file I selected bad data.
-As you can observe in the video when a decimal number is entered in the input field, the data is accepted without displaying an error message, and the gear is displayed according to the entered data.</p><br>
+Observe in the video when a decimal number is entered in the input field, the data is accepted without displaying an error message, and the gear is displayed according to the entered data.</p><br>
-<p>When data below or above the limits are entered, the input automatically adjusts to the nearest boundary limit.</p>
+<p>Observe that when data below or above the limits are entered, the input automatically adjusts to the nearest boundary limit.</p>
 https://github.com/SiposCristina/GearGenerator.com_automation_code/assets/157922599/9898a182-1cd4-46e5-bd7d-37b6c9b6b391